 We understand that the news about COVID-19 is challenging and ever-changing.
 Trying to decipher what is best for you, your family and the individuals and families we support can be hard and anxiety producing.
 We are working very closely with each other, other providers, our trade organizations and state funders to navigate and come up with action plans.
 This unprecedented situation is more than one person, family or provider can solve.
 As we work together, we have the best chance of limiting the spread and impact of this virus.

 Here at Pathlight (including Autism Connections, Whole Children, Milestones and Family Empowerment) we have been responding to the COVID-19 pandemic for several weeks and we continue to actively assess the situation and respond according to the current and anticipated situation.
-The Pathlight Executive Leadership Team is meeting daily to evaluate credible information, work with our funders, and implement strategies to support the Pathlight community.
+The Pathlight Executive Leadership Team is meeting regularly to evaluate credible information, work with our funders, and implement strategies to support the Pathlight community.

 Below is a current report on our situation.
 We will update this as needed.